 Accomplished: 18 miles / 29 km, elevation gain: 1,030 feet / 314 meters

 Longer Option: 28 miles / 45 km, elevation gain: 1,581 feet / 482 meters

 Accommodations: The Tidewater or Nebo Lodge

 It may measure only nine miles across, but Vinalhaven has nearly 270 miles of coastline—which makes kayaking an ideal way to explore the island.
 Paddle through the quiet inlets and rugged bays to a deserted beach.
 If you’re bold, finish your day of water sports with a brisk plunge.
 Back in town, we’ll line up with the locals to try some of the state’s best lobster rolls at an iconic island food truck.
-The afternoon is yours to relax, take an optional hike, or opt for a two-hour cruise to Seal Island for some puffin sighting.
+The afternoon is yours to relax, take an optional hike, or opt for a cruise to Seal Island for some puffin sighting.
 Tonight, we invite you to explore the local restaurant scene for dinner on your own.